C2SM/git-course/advanced/slides/slides.md

 <!--
 - Do the whole cycle live: issue → fork/branch → small edit → commit → PR referencing the issue → checks run → preview deployment → review → merge → delete branch → sync fork
 - Have the repository and a browser already open and logged in
-- Narrate what you're clicking, keep browser zoom high enough to read from the back
+- Narrate what you are clicking, keep browser zoom high enough to read from the back
 - Checks take a couple of minutes - fill that time with questions rather than watching a spinner
 - If the network fails: fall back to describing the PR lifecycle diagram from the earlier slide, go straight to the exercise -->